What is a Mid-semester Analysis Poll (MAP)?

 - Is intentionally structured and thoughtfully facilitated to be an overall positive experience

-Who can request a MAP?
+Who can request one?

-How do I schedule a MAP?
+How do I request one?